dax8it/ATJIUJITSU-REAL-NEW/content/pages/kids-mma.md

 - - -

 ## MMA is a full-contact combat sport which includes a mix of striking, grappling and ground fighting.
 For adults and kids who take both our Jiu-Jitsu and Kickboxing classes, this will be a great way to introduce them into mixing the martial arts.
-Because of its real-world effectiveness and applications, you'll not only be learning positive aspects that come from training a martial art, but they are learning a true form of self-defense that will stick with them for the rest of their lives.
+Because of its real-world effectiveness and applications, you'll not only be learning positive aspects that come from training a martial art, but you'll be learning a true form of self-defense that will stick with you for the rest of your lives.

 _**Adult MMA Schedule:**_